opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/user-guide.md

   }
 }
 ```
-For more information on managing the lifecycle of query groups, please refer to [Query group lifecycle API]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/workload-management/query-group-lifecycle-api).
+For more information about managing the lifecycle of query groups, refer to [Query group lifecycle API]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/workload-management/query-group-lifecycle-api).

 ## Making requests with queryGroupId